open-telemetry/opentelemetry-rust/CONTRIBUTING.md

 Any Maintainer can merge the PR once it is **ready to merge**.
 Note, that some PRs may not be merged immediately if the repo is in the process of a release and the maintainers decided to defer the PR to the next release train.
+Also, maintainers may decide to wait for more than one approval for certain PRs, particularly ones that are affecting multiple areas, or topics that may warrant more discussion.

 ## Design Choices